 β-methylamino-L-alanine (BMAA) is a non-protein amino acid that has been implicated as a risk factor for motor neurone disease (MND).
 BMAA is produced by a wide range of cyanobacteria globally and by a small number of marine diatoms.
 BMAA is commonly found with two of its constitutional isomers: 2,4-diaminobutyric acid (2,4-DAB), and N-(2-aminoethyl)glycine (AEG).
 The isomer 2,4-DAB, like BMAA, has neurotoxic properties.
 While many studies have shown BMAA production by cyanobacteria, few studies have looked at other algal groups.
 Several studies have shown BMAA production by marine diatoms; however, there are no studies examining freshwater diatoms.
 This study aimed to determine if some freshwater diatoms produced BMAA, and which diatom taxa are capable of BMAA, 2,4-DAB and AEG production.
 Five axenic diatom cultures were established from river and lake sites across eastern Australia.
 Cultures were harvested during the stationary growth phase and intracellular amino acids were extracted.
 Using liquid chromatography triple quadrupole mass spectrometry (LC-MS/MS), diatom extracts were analysed for the presence of both free and protein-associated BMAA, 2,4-DAB and AEG.
 Of the five diatom cultures analysed, four were found to have detectable BMAA and AEG, while 2,4-DAB was found in all cultures.
 These results show that BMAA production by diatoms is not confined to marine genera and that the prevalence of these non-protein amino acids in Australian freshwater environments cannot be solely attributed to cyanobacteria.

-Violi, JP, Mitrovic, SM, Colville, A, Main, BJ & Rodgers, KJ 2019, 'Prevalence of beta-methylamino-L-alanine (BMAA) and its isomers in freshwater cyanobacteria isolated from eastern Australia', ECOTOXICOLOGY AND ENVIRONMENTAL SAFETY, vol. 172, pp. 72-81.View/Download from: Publisher's site
+Violi, JP, Mitrovic, SM, Colville, A, Main, BJ & Rodgers, KJ 2019, 'Prevalence of β-methylamino-L-alanine (BMAA) and its isomers in freshwater cyanobacteria isolated from eastern Australia.', Ecotoxicology and environmental safety, vol. 172, pp. 72-81.View/Download from: Publisher's site

-Main, BJ & Rodgers, KJ 2018, 'Assessing the Combined Toxicity of BMAA and Its Isomers 2,4-DAB and AEG In Vitro Using Human Neuroblastoma Cells.', Neurotoxicity Research, vol. Volume 33, no. 1, pp. 33-42.View/Download from: UTS OPUS or Publisher's site
+Main, BJ & Rodgers, KJ 2018, 'Assessing the Combined Toxicity of BMAA and Its Isomers 2,4-DAB and AEG In Vitro Using Human Neuroblastoma Cells.', Neurotoxicity Research, vol. Volume 33, no. 1, pp. 33-42.View/Download from: Publisher's site

 The non-protein amino acid (NPAA) ß-methylamino-L-alanine (BMAA) is produced by a diverse range of cyanobacteria, diatoms and dinoflagellates, and is present in both aquatic and terrestrial ecosystems globally.
 Exposure to BMAA has been implicated in the development of neurodegenerative diseases including amyotrophic lateral sclerosis (ALS), Alzheimer's disease (AD) and Parkinson's disease (PD).
 BMAA is often found in nature along with its structural isomers 2,4-diaminobutyric acid (2,4-DAB) and aminoethylglycine (AEG); however, the toxicity of these NPAAs in combination has not been examined.
 We have previously demonstrated that BMAA induces endoplasmic reticulum (ER) stress and increases caspase and cathepsin activity in human neuroblastoma cells (SH-SY5Y), effects consistent with proteotoxic stress due to disturbances in protein synthesis, folding or turnover.
 The current study investigates whether 2,4-DAB and AEG share a similar mechanism of toxicity to BMAA, and if simultaneous exposure of cells to BMAA and its isomers results in increased toxicity in vitro.
 We show that a 48-h treatment with both 500 μM BMAA and 2,4-DAB decreases cell viability in vitro whereas AEG was not cytotoxic under the same conditions.
 Treatment of SH-SY5Y cells with 2,4-DAB did not increase expression of ER stress markers.
 Combined treatment of cells with BMAA and 2,4-DAB resulted in increased caspase activity and increased apoptosis above that of BMAA or 2,4-DAB on their own.
 These results suggest that 2,4-DAB does not share the same mechanism of toxicity as BMAA but the presence of 2,4-DAB increases the toxicity of BMAA to human cells in vitro.

-Main, BJ, Bowling, LC, Padula, MP, Bishop, DP, Mitrovic, SM, Guillemin, GJ & Rodgers, KJ 2018, 'Detection of the suspected neurotoxin β-methylamino-l-alanine (BMAA) in cyanobacterial blooms from multiple water bodies in Eastern Australia.', Harmful algae, vol. 74, pp. 10-18.View/Download from: UTS OPUS or Publisher's site
+Main, BJ, Bowling, LC, Padula, MP, Bishop, DP, Mitrovic, SM, Guillemin, GJ & Rodgers, KJ 2018, 'Detection of the suspected neurotoxin β-methylamino-l-alanine (BMAA) in cyanobacterial blooms from multiple water bodies in Eastern Australia.', Harmful algae, vol. 74, pp. 10-18.View/Download from: Publisher's site

 The emerging toxin β-methylamino-l-alanine (BMAA) has been linked to the development of a number of neurodegenerative diseases in humans including amyotrophic lateral sclerosis (ALS), Alzheimer's disease, and Parkinson's disease.
 BMAA has been found to be produced by a range of cyanobacteria, diatoms, and dinoflagellates worldwide, and is present in freshwater, saltwater, and terrestrial ecosystems.
 Surface scum samples were collected from waterways in rural and urban New South Wales, Australia and algal species identified.
 Reverse phase liquid chromatography-tandem mass spectrometry was used to analyse sixteen cyanobacterial scum for the presence of BMAA as well as its toxic structural isomer 2,4-diaminobutyric acid (2,4-DAB).
 BMAA was detected in ten of the samples analysed, and 2,4-DAB in all sixteen.
 The presence of these toxins in water used for agriculture raises concerns for public health and food security in Australia.